site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 - `mips` → `mipsle`
 - `mips64` → `mips64le`

-An error message is displayed and the process terminates if an architecture other than the above is detected.
+If an architecture other than the above is detected, an error message is displayed and the script exits.

-The downloaded tarball is extracted to `/etc/AdGuardHome`, and execution permissions are granted to the binary.
-Subsequently, service installation processing is executed by `/etc/AdGuardHome/AdGuardHome -s install`.
-An error message is displayed and the process terminates on failure.
+The downloaded tarball is extracted to `/etc/AdGuardHome`, and execution permission is granted to the binary.
+Then, service installation processing is executed via `/etc/AdGuardHome/AdGuardHome -s install`.
+On failure, an error message is displayed and the script exits.

 The service name for official binary installation is `AdGuardHome`, which differs from `adguardhome` for OpenWrt package installation.

 ## OpenWrt Package Installation Behavior

-When `INSTALL_MODE=openwrt` is specified, the `adguardhome` package is installed from the package manager's repository.
+When `INSTALL_MODE=openwrt` is specified, the `adguardhome` package is installed from the package manager repository.

-If the package manager is opkg, available versions are checked with `opkg list`, and `opkg install --verbosity=0 adguardhome` is executed.
+For opkg, available versions are checked via `opkg list`, and `opkg install --verbosity=0 adguardhome` is executed.
 For apk, `apk search adguardhome` and `apk add adguardhome` are executed.

-If the package does not exist in the repository, a warning message is displayed and the script automatically falls back to official binary installation.
-An error message is displayed and the process terminates if a network error occurs.
+If the package does not exist in the repository, a warning message is displayed and automatic fallback to official binary installation occurs.
+If a network error occurs, an error message is displayed and the script exits.

 The service name for OpenWrt package installation is `adguardhome`.

 ## YAML Configuration File Generation Timing

-The YAML configuration file is generated before installing the AdGuard Home package.
-This allows the existing configuration file to be used during package installation, applying the initial configuration automatically.
+The YAML configuration file is generated before AdGuard Home package installation.
+This allows the existing configuration file to be used during package installation, and initial settings are automatically applied.

-The generation process flow is as follows.
+The generation process flow is as follows:

-1. Determines `SERVICE_NAME` according to the installation mode (`openwrt` or `official`)
+1. Determine `SERVICE_NAME` according to installation mode (`openwrt` or `official`)
-2. Creates the destination directory for the configuration file
+2. Create configuration file destination directory
-3. Downloads the template and replaces placeholders
+3. Download template and replace placeholders
-4. Executes package or binary installation
+4. Execute package or binary installation

-## Detailed Removal Mode Behavior
+## Removal Mode Detailed Behavior

-Removal mode is specified by the `-r` option or the `REMOVE_MODE` environment variable.
-Command line option `-r` takes precedence over environment variable `REMOVE_MODE`.
+Removal mode is specified via `-r` option or `REMOVE_MODE` environment variable.
+Command-line option `-r` takes precedence over environment variable `REMOVE_MODE`.

 ### auto Mode

-All confirmation prompts are skipped, and configuration files are automatically deleted.
-This mode is also used in automatic removal processing during installation errors.
-Reboot prompts after processing completion are not displayed.
+Skips all confirmation prompts, and configuration files are also automatically deleted.

-An "Auto-removing..." warning message is displayed in yellow before removal execution.
+Before removal execution, a warning message "Auto-removing..." is displayed in yellow.

 ### manual Mode

-User confirmation is requested twice: before removal execution and before configuration file deletion.
-Processing is cancelled and exits normally if anything other than `y` or `Y` is entered in response to confirmation.
+Confirmation is requested twice: before removal execution and before configuration file deletion.
+If input other than `y` or `Y` is entered for confirmation, processing is cancelled and exits normally.

-### Behavior When Not Specified

-When `REMOVE_MODE` is not set, reboot prompts are displayed after processing completion only when executing in standalone mode (TUI_MODE is not set).
-The `reboot` command is executed immediately upon pressing the Enter key.

-In integrated mode (TUI_MODE is set), reboot prompts are not displayed.

 ### Removal Process Execution Contents

-The removal process executes the following operations sequentially.
+The following operations are executed sequentially during removal processing:

 1. AdGuard Home service detection (detect_adguardhome_service function)
-2. Service stop and disable
+2. Stop and disable service
-3. For official binary version: execution of uninstall command
+3. For official binary version: Execute uninstall command
-4. For OpenWrt package version: removal by package manager
+4. For OpenWrt package version: Remove via package manager
-5. Configuration file deletion (automatic in auto mode, after confirmation otherwise)
+5. Delete configuration files (automatic for auto mode, after confirmation otherwise)
-6. Configuration restoration from backup files (if they exist)
+6. Restore settings from backup files (if they exist)
-7. dnsmasq configuration reset to default values if backups do not exist
+7. If backup does not exist: Reset dnsmasq settings to default values
-8. Firewall rule (`adguardhome_dns_${DNS_PORT}`) deletion
+8. Delete firewall rule (`adguardhome_dns_${DNS_PORT}`)
-9. Dependency package cleanup (htpasswd, dependency libraries, ca-bundle)
+9. Cleanup dependency packages (htpasswd, dependency libraries, ca-bundle)
-10. Related service (dnsmasq, odhcpd, firewall) restart
+10. Restart related services (dnsmasq, odhcpd, firewall)

 ### Dependency Package Cleanup